Configuring Production Cost Drivers: General Information

 Labor costs are posted to a special GL account.
 You use the Labor Codes (AM206500) form to define the labor codes that will contain information about the cost type (direct or indirect) and the GL account where the labor expenses must be posted.
 You must define at least one labor code of the Direct type.

 Planned labor costs are calculated based on the run units and run time of an operation and the standard cost of a work center assigned to the operation.
 Actual labor costs are calculated based on either the standard cost of a work center or the employee cost rate.
 You select the way of calculating actual costs in the Use Labor Rate box on the Production Preferences (AM102000) form.
 You specify the standard cost of a work center in the Standard Cost box on the Work Centers (AM207000) form.
-If based on the business processes of your organization, you calculate labor costs by using the employee cost rate, you specify the rate on the Labor Rates (PM209900) form.
+If you calculate labor costs by using the employee cost rate, you specify the rate on the Labor Rates (PM209900) form.

 For more information about labor costs, see Configuration of Production with Backflushing: General Information and Configuration of Production with Backflushing: Implementation Activity.